Play · Growth · Human Flourishing·Powered by AI

 The Present Moment

-AI does not replace developmental psychology, mentoring, coaching, or therapy.
+AI does not replace developmental psychology, mentoring, coaching, education, or therapy.

 It enables adaptive developmental systems to exist.